MicrosoftDocs/OData-docs/Odata-docs/changelog/odatalib-7x.md

 Change version to 7.1.0

-Note: "nuget restore" needs to be run manually on the new project files for them to compile.
+[!Note]: "nuget restore" needs to be run manually on the new project files for them to compile.

 ### Features